Civics Education is the Foundation for Global Citizenship

 Deliberation and Action

 - Discuss current events, civil rights, and human rights issues that are important to youth.
 Use effective civil discourse methods and a range of debate strategies to promote healthy and safe deliberation on topics.
-Use service learning to have youth conduct action or service campaigns that change conditions while developing their civic mindset and sense of social responsibility.
+Use service learning or action civics to have youth conduct action or service campaigns that change conditions while developing their civic mindset and sense of social responsibility.

 - Promote youth engagement in extracurricular activities that will build leadership skills and civic responsibility, such as 4H, Rotary Club, Honor Society, debate, Future Business Leaders of America, Model UN, and Key Club.